Dynamic programming on bipartite tree decompositions: Definitions

-\begin{proof} {\bf 1 $\Rightarrow$ 2:} Let $\eta$ be an $H$-expansion in $G$ with a 2-coloring $c$ of $\bigcup\eta$ that is proper in each node of $\eta$ and such that each edge of $\eta$ is monochromatic. $\bigcup\eta$ is a subgraph of $G$.
+{\bf 1 $\Rightarrow$ 2:} Let $\eta$ be an $H$-expansion in $G$ with a 2-coloring $c$ of $\bigcup\eta$ that is proper in each node of $\eta$ and such that each edge of $\bigcup\eta$ is monochromatic. $\bigcup\eta$ is a subgraph of $G$.
 The edges of $\bigcup_{v\in V(H)}\eta(v)$ are exactly the bichromatic edges of $\eta$.
 Let $C$ be a cycle in $\bigcup\eta$.
 We transform $C$ into a directed cyclic graph $C'$.
 The bichromatic edges in $C'$ have alternatively color 1-2 and color 2-1.
 Thus, since $C'$ is a cycle, the number of edges 1-2 and 2-1 is equal.
 Hence, the number of bichromatic edges in $C$ is even.

 {\bf 2 $\Rightarrow$ 1:} Let $\eta$ be an $H$-expansion in $G$ such that every cycle in $\bigcup\eta$ has an even number of edges in $\bigcup_{v\in V(H)}\eta(v)$.
 Let $v$ be an arbitrary vertex of $H$.
 We color $\eta(v)$ greedily to obtain a proper 2-coloring of the node.
 Since $\eta(v)$ is a tree, there is only one proper 2-coloring up to isomorphism.
-We extend this isomorphism greedily to the entire $\bigcup$ so that each edge of $\eta$ is monochromatic and each node of $\eta$ is properly 2-colored.
+We extend this isomorphism greedily to the entire $\bigcup\eta$ so that each edge of $\eta$ is monochromatic and each node of $\eta$ is properly 2-colored.
 Assume that there is a vertex $v$ of $\bigcup\eta$ that is not colorable by this greedy approach.
 Then $v$ is part of a cycle $C$ in $\eta$ such that each other vertex of $C$ is colored, but the neighbors $u$ and $w$ of $v$ in $C$ give contradictory instructions for the coloring of $v$.
-If both $uv$ and $vw$ should both be monochromatic edges, but $u$ has color 1 and $v$ has color 2, then this means that $C$ has an odd number of bichromatic edges, i.e., edges in $\bigcup_{v\in V(H)}\eta(v)$.
-Hence the contradiction.
-A similar argument holds for any state (monochromatic or bichromatic) for $uv$ and $vw$.
-Thus, any vertex can be colored greedily.
-So $\eta$ is an $H$-expansion in $G$ with a 2-coloring $c$ of $\bigcup\eta$ that is proper in each node of $\eta$ and such that each edge of $\eta$ is monochromatic.
+If $u$ has color $c_u$ and $w$ has color $c_w$ with $c_u\ne c_w$ (resp. $c_u=c_w$), then, given that $C$ has an even number of bichromatic edges, this implies that exactly one of $uv$ and $vw$ is bichromatic (resp. $uv$ and $vw$ are either both monochromatic or both bichromatic).
+Thus, $v$ can be colored greedily.
+Therefore, $\eta$ is an $H$-expansion in $G$ with a 2-coloring $c$ of $\bigcup\eta$ that is proper in each node of $\eta$ and such that each edge of $\eta$ is monochromatic.

 {\bf 2 $\Leftrightarrow$ 3:} Let $\eta$ be an $H$-expansion in $G$.
 By definition, there is a one-to-one correspondence between the edges of $\eta$ and the edges of $H$.
 Therefore, $C$ is a cycle of $H$ if and only if $\eta(C)$ is a cycle of $\bigcup\eta$, and there are as many edges of $\eta$ in $\eta(C)$ as the number of edges in $C$.
 The other edges of $\eta(C)$ are in the nodes of $\eta$, i.e., in $\bigcup_{v\in V(H)}\eta(v)$.
 Thus, every cycle in $\bigcup\eta$ has an even number of edges in $\bigcup_{v\in V(H)}\eta(v)$ if and only if the length of every cycle $C$ in $H$ has the same parity as the length of the cycle $\eta(C)$ in $\bigcup\eta$.